wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 [291]

-13 Nevertheless, in the space of about two hours, the boats of Columbia were captured by the vessels of Britain, one after another, until they were all taken : however, the mariners of Columbia fought well, and gained great praise; and the loss of the king was about three hundred.
+13 Nevertheless, in the space of about two hours, the boats of Columbia were captured by the vessels of Britain, one after another, until they were all taken : however, the mariners of Columbia fought well, and gained great praise ; and the loss of the king was about three hundred.

 14 Now the capture of the gun-boats of the United States upon these waters encouraged the servants of the king, so they began to land their mighty army upon the shores of Columbia in great multitudes from their boats: